How Automated Payment Services Can Improve Your Business

 - No more missing or mishandled invoices.
-Human beings make mistakes, and if a customer fails to receive an invoice or doesn't see a reminder, late payments can occur.
-An invoice payment automation solution allows you to tie your ERP data together to easily track and report the status of invoices.
+Human beings make mistakes, and late payments can occur if a customer fails to receive an invoice or doesn't see a reminder.
+An invoice payment automation solution allows you to tie your ERP data together to track and report the status of invoices easily.
 You'll be able to see when invoices were sent, schedule automated reminders, and flag problem accounts.

 - Lower DSO.
-Every team wants to reduce their day's sales outstanding (DSO) or past due invoices rates.
+Every team wants to reduce their day's sales outstanding (DSO) or past-due invoice rates.
 However, it takes time and effort to chase down delinquent accounts manually.
 Combining the data from your ERP and your payment solution makes it much easier to automate the collection process.
 This allows you to gather data for analytics and reporting, helping your team prioritize the accounts posing the highest risk to your organization.

 - Cost-effective invoice processing.
 Even with an ERP system, roughly 86% of all organizations still submit invoices by paper and fax.
 By incorporating an invoice payment automation solution, you can reduce manual tasks such as paper handling, filing, scanning, and mailing by 70%.
 Some Paystand customers have even reduced processing costs by 98% by digitizing and automating their payment process.

 9 benefits of invoice payment automation

 Invoice payment automation solutions quickly generate a positive return on investment and contribute to a company's overall growth.
 Here are some key benefits you can expect:

 - Accelerated time-to-cash.
 Also known as improving your cash conversion cycle, faster time-to-cash means that you can collect payments more rapidly and therefore have more resources to fund future growth and pay your suppliers.
 This also means cost savings from faster invoice processing and capturing more early payment discounts.